 self.y = y

-Now your code is a bit shorter.
-You managed to remove repetitive code by defining Coordinate
+Now your code is a bit shorter and way less repetitive.
+You defined Coordinate

-In general, if you find yourself copying and pasting property definitions all around your code or if you spot repetitive code like in the example above, then you should consider using a proper descriptor.
+In general, if you find yourself copying and pasting property definitions throughout your code or if you spot repetitive code, like in the example above, then you should consider using descriptors.

 Providing Computed Attributes

-The main reason for creating eager attributes is to optimize computation costs when you access the attribute often.
-On the other hand, if you rarely use a given attribute, then a lazy property can postpone its computation until needed, which can make your programs more efficient.
+The main reason for creating lazy attributes is to postpone their computation until the attributes are needed, which can make your code more efficient.

 Here’s an example of how to use property()